chpc-tech-eval/scc/tutorial2/README.md

     [rocky@headnode ~]$ sudo restorecon -R -v ~/.ssh
 ```

-4. ssh to the **compute node** passwordless If you are prompted with a password it means that something is not set up correctly.
+4. SSH to the **compute node** passwordless If you are prompted with a password it means that something is not set up correctly.
 run the following command:

 ```bash